Laurie LaRusso, MS, ELS

 Note: Studies show that most women with known risk factors do not get breast cancer.
 Many women who get breast cancer have none of the risk factors listed above except age.

 When breast cancer first develops, there may be no symptoms at all.
 As the cancer grows, it can cause the following changes:

 Note: These symptoms may also be caused by other, less serious health conditions.
 Anyone experiencing these should see a doctor.

 is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, or via a catheter.
+It may be given in many forms including pill, injection, or IV.
 The drugs enter the bloodstream.
 They travel through the body killing mostly cancer cells.
 Some healthy cells are killed as well.

 Finding breast cancer early and treating it is the best way to prevent death from the disease.
 Breast cancer does not cause symptoms in the early stages.
 It is important to have screening exams and tests.
 These steps can help to find the cancer before symptoms appear.
 The following recommendations are for women with no symptoms who are not high risk for breast cancer:

-If you are at very high risk for breast cancer, surgery to remove your breasts before you get cancer (called prophylactic
+If you are at very high risk for breast cancer, surgery to remove your breasts before you get cancer (a procedure called prophylactic

 mastectomy) may be an option.